Mayly Sánchez: Career

 After graduation, Sánchez worked as postdoctoral researcher at Harvard University, where she continued working in experimental physics on fundamental particles, particularly neutrinos.
 During this time she also joined the Main Injector Neutrino Oscillation Search (MINOS) team at Fermilab.
 In 2007 she was hired as assistant physicist at the US Energy Department's Argonne National Laboratory, where she continues to work today.
 In 2009 she also joined the faculty of Iowa State University, where she is now a Professor of Physics and Astronomy and Cassling Family Professor, earning tenure in 2013.
 She is also an adviser and mentor to many female students, leading the Iowa State University Undergraduate Women in Physics group and Conference for Undergraduate Women in Physics.

 Her research is part of the Long Baseline Neutrino Experiment (DUNE), which is planned to send an intense beam of neutrinos from the Fermi National Accelerator Laboratory in Batavia, Illinois to a detector located at the Homestake Mine in South Dakota.
 The experiment is designed to help scientists understand how the universe formed and why neutrinos change form, especially when they pass through rock.
 Sánchez is also working on the Main Injector Neutrino Oscillation Search and NOνA experiments designed to study neutrino oscillations sent from Fermilab detectors in northern Minnesota, and she is a spokesperson of the Accelerator Neutrino Neutron Interaction Experiment (ANNIE) at Fermilab.
 In 2012, the White House announced that Sánchez was one of the 2011 PECASE Award winners, which is the highest award granted by the United States to young scientists beginning their careers.
 In 2013, she was named by the BBC as one of the top ten women scientists in Latin America.

 Her current work also includes the development of the next generation of the photodetectors, which are used in the detection of neutrinos but can also be used in medical imaging and other applications.
 This work is to make detectors less expensive and more effective.

+In 2026, Sánchez was chosen to be a member of the Department of Energy's Office of Science Advisory Committee.